Skip to main content

 Customer Support (10% of final scoring): Reliable customer support is essential for resolving issues swiftly and ensuring continuous, effective use of the platform.
 This section of the evaluation:

-• Prioritizes platforms with a reputation for responsive, multichannel customer support, offering timely assistance via email, phone, and live chat.
+• Prioritizes workflow automation softwares with a reputation for responsive, multichannel customer support, offering timely assistance via email, phone, and live chat.

 • Evaluates the availability of a robust online knowledge base, FAQs, and community forums where users can find answers and share solutions.

-Value For Money (10% of final scoring): Getting the most out of every dollar spent is key for businesses investing in workflow automation software.
+Value For Money (10% of final scoring): Getting the most out of every dollar spent is key for businesses investing in business process automation software.
 This criterion:

 • Compares pricing plans against the feature set, scalability, and customization options, looking for transparent, competitive pricing that offers clear ROI.